rayidali/Automated-Job-Alert-System-/README.md

 ---

 ### 📖 **What This Project Does**
 This automated system **scrapes entry-level Data Scientist jobs** from Indeed and LinkedIn daily, filters them by experience level, and emails you a curated list.
-Perfect for job seekers who want to avoid manual searches!
+Kinda Obsolete with the rise of AI now.

 ---